kaishin/redalemeden.com/content/posts/2011-05-29-customization-ui-design/index.md

 * The efficiency of customizable interfaces may be difficult to assess using quantitative methods.

 In some particular circumstances, giving users control over some elements of the interface is inevitable.
-But in the majority of cases, customization should be kept to a bare minimum; it's the role of product designers to figure out what works best for at least 80% of their users.
+But in the majority of cases, customization should be kept to a bare minimum; it's the role of product designers to figure out what works best for the majority of their users.
 A highly customizable interface is a clear symptom of indecisiveness and lack of understanding.

 A relevant and timely example would be distraction-free writing environments on Mac OS X. Using minimalistic, barely customizable interfaces, this niche category of applications tries to address the problem of feature creep that most modern word processing solutions suffer from.
-Ironically, most of these applications downplay the fact that even the slightest level of customization can undermine their selling point.
-Distraction slowly creeps in when users are given the ability to customize fonts, colors and backgrounds.
+Ironically, most of these application developers fail to realize that even the slightest level of customization can undermine their selling point.
+Distraction slowly creeps in when users are given the ability to customize fonts, colors, and backgrounds.

-The recently released iA Writer for Mac trod the path of *zero customizability* in a bold move that goes against the trend.
+The recently released iA Writer for Mac trod the path of *zero customizability* in a bold move that goes against this trend.
 Unsurprisingly, it takes only a couple of minutes on iA Writer to realize that the lack of customization is nowhere near detrimental to efficiency.
 From typography to colors, everything has been taken care of for users, allowing them to fully concentrate on the task at hand: writing.

 The one-size-fits-all approach could be easily dismissed as limiting for more complex software products such as graphic editors and word processors.
-Their highly customizable interfaces are built on the premise that users have esoteric expectations and disparate workflows.
-Then again, shouldn't we be striving to make more focused apps to begin with?
+Their thoroughly customizable interfaces are built on the premise that users have esoteric expectations and disparate workflows.
+Then again, one can wonder if these monolithic, can-do-it-all applications are the right answer to productivity and efficiency.

 [Tullis]: http://scholarship.rice.edu/handle/1911/15866